-- Check all four (4) gear racks installed on the exterior sidewalls of the slide room for debris (if found, remove any debris immediately). - The Slide System is designed to be maintenance-free.
-If needed, lubricate ONLY the upper & lower Gib, Bearing Block, Coupler, and V-Roller on each side of the slide with CRC Power Lube with PTFE (in the green can).
+• Check all four (4) gear racks installed on the exterior sidewalls of the slide room for debris (if found, remove any debris immediately).

+The slideout system is designed to be maintenance-free.

+• If needed, lubricate ONLY the Upper and Lower Gib, Bearing Block, Coupler, and V-Roller on each side of the slide with CRC Power Lube with PTFE (in the green can).
 See the diagrams, Right.